Duam/stadtradeln-data/README.md

 (a more elaborate usage section will come as soon as this repository has more functionality)

 ## See also
-- [teelram-data](https://github.com/barentsen/telraam-data): A friendly Python package to download traffic count data from Telraam.net.
+- [teelram-data](https://github.com/barentsen/telraam-data): A friendly Python package to download traffic count data from Telraam.net. (not by me)

 ## Notes
 - This is a third-party package not officially affiliated with the STADTRADELN project.